 Criteria 9.1 and 9.2 - Configuration control followed/follows procedures formalized in SQA methods used at PNL/PNNL during the development of each version of GENII.
-These procedures have evolved over the years, and thus, the procedures used for Version 2.0 are not identical to those used for Version 1.485.
-The author of the code(s) has kept informal notebooks and copies of earlier versions.
+These

 All of the documentation listed in Table 1-2 has been reviewed with attention to "Configuration Control," except for Item 12 (see Appendix B), as well as e-mails with the code developer.